Poikilos/streetlightinfo-website/README.md

 # streetlightinfo-website
-This is the ViewPress backend data ("source code") for the Using Python Training Series Official Website.
+This is the ViewPress backend data ("source code") for the Streetlight Info website.
 The website is at https://streetlightinfo.com.